The Ultimate Guide to Starting and Building Your Consulting Business

 7. Validate Your Niche and Offering

-NEVER spend time and money to develop a consulting business until you first prove that your consulting offering is valued.
+NEVER spend time and money developing a consulting business until you prove that your consulting offering is valued.
 While talking to people in the niche gives you a little bit of an idea, it won’t prove the monetary value and demand in the niche.